-Ribbon Design > Element > Editors > Properties Context Menu Right-click on "XSDany" stereotyped Class Properties Keyboard Shortcuts Alt+Enter
+Ribbon Design > Element > Editors > Properties Context Menu Right-click on "XSDany" stereotyped Class Properties Keyboard Shortcuts Alt+Enter Other Double-click on "XSDany" stereotyped Class, or Drag Any icon from toolbox onto diagram (this creates a new "XSDany" stereotyped Class)

-Other Double-click on "XS Class, or SDany" stereotyped Drag Any onto diagram (this can with a can w
+Action If you do not want to use the default name of the Any element, overtype it with another name.
+(Optional) Type the namespace to contain the elements that can be used in the Complex Type.
+(Optional) Click on the drop-down arrow and select the value that defines how the XML Parser should validate these elements: • lax - to attempt to validate the elements against their Schema; no error is flagged when the Schema cannot be obtained • skip - to skip validating the elements • strict - to validate the elements against their Schema and flag an error if the Schema is unobtainable (Optional) Type any notes you need for this element.

-Field/Button Action Name If you do not want to use the default name of the Any element, overtype it with another name.
-Namespace (Optional) Type the namespace to contain the elements that can be used in the Complex Type.
-ProcessConte nts (Optional) Click on the drop-down arrow and select the value that defines how the XML Parser should validate these elements: lax - to attempt to validate the elements against their Schema; no error is flagged when the Schema cannot be obtained skip - to skip validating the elements strict - to validate the elements against their Schema and flag an error if the Schema is unobtainable Annotation (Optional) Type any notes you need for this element.
-OK Click on this button to save the 'Any' element data entered and close the XSD Any 'Properties' dialog.
+ОК Click on this button to save the 'Any' element data entered and close the XSD Any 'Properties' dialog.
 Cancel Click on this button to discard the Any element data entered and close the XSD group 'Properties' dialog.
 Help Click on this button to display this Help topic.
 UML This button is displayed when you are editing existing "XSDany" element information.
-Click on the button to open the UML element 'Properties' dialog for the Any Click on the button to open the UML
+Click on the button to open the UML element 'Properties' dialog for the Any Class.